Bariatric Surgery Candidates

 Parents of prospective bariatric surgery patients should check to see if their health insurance covers the procedure.
 Different carriers have different coverage policies.
 Please contact us if you have questions about health insurance coverage.

 If you would like to be considered for bariatric surgery, please ask your health care provider to complete our referral form (PDF).
-The completed form should be faxed to the Packard Children’s Hospital Referral Center at (650) 721-2884.
+The completed form should be faxed to the Stanford Children's Health Referral Center at (650) 721-2884.
 Health care professionals can call (650) 736-2114 with questions.

 Patients who meet the criteria listed above will be further evaluated at our Pediatric Weight Clinic.
 The clinic will help adolescents explore various weight-loss strategies.

-If no other strategy proves to be effective, the Packard Children’s Hospital Adolescent Bariatric Board will review the patient’s case.
+If no other strategy proves to be effective, the Stanford Children's Health Adolescent Bariatric Board will review the patient’s case.
 The Board includes bariatric surgery team members and specialists who have been involved in the patient’s care.
 They:

 Review the patient’s nutritional, medical and psychological status